conoro/hugo.conoroneill.com/content/post/conors-top-tips-for-dnfing-the-kerry-way-ultra.md

 I'll never know.
 The only things I do know are that the rain got worse and barely let up for hours.
 And 6 days later my left leg is still in quite a bit of pain.
 There's also the small issue of the large red swelling that appeared on my shin and which was diagnosed the following day as cellulitis (bacterial infection of the skin).
 So I spent the week on antibiotics.

-So all in all, I think it was the right call for me.
+All in all, I think it was the right call for me.
+(But still.....)

 I'm very disappointed I didn't finish whilst simultaneously being over the moon that I covered 150km on foot with only a sore leg to complain about.
 I'm also chuffed how the rest of my body is in amazing shape after a few days, at the age of 54.